Flowers: A Warp Drive for Neural PDE Solvers: Introduction

 Deep neural networks have become credible surrogate solvers for PDEs.
 After training, they run fast, they are differentiable, and they can be conditioned on parameters, forcing, or geometry.
 What is less settled is what it takes for such models to behave physically rather than as data interpolants, to capture qualitative structure, roll out stably, and remain effective across physical regimes.

 Most neural PDE backbones rely on Fourier mixing, convolutions, or attention.
-Fourier layers and attention provide global coupling, but through dense mixing that treats long-range interactions as equally plausible a priori.
+Fourier layers and attention provide global coupling, but treat long-range interactions as equally plausible a priori.
 Convolutions build a locality prior, but interactions are simple linear stencils with weak expressivity at the fringe of the receptive field.
-For many conservative phenomena $u(t,x)$ depends on \textit{local} interactions between ``channels'' plus a small set of upstream sources along characteristics or rays, in an adaptive, state-dependent way.
+For many conservative phenomena, the evolution of the conserved quantities $u(t,x)$ at a point depends primarily on their pointwise coupling at $x$ and on a small number of ``upstream'' contributions at earlier times, sampled along characteristics or rays, in an adaptive, state-dependent way.

-Here we introduce \netname, a neural PDE architecture built (near-)exclusively from learned non-linear coordinate warps (or pullbacks).
-At each target location $x$, we predict a set of per-head displacements $(\varrho^{(h)}(x))_{h=1}^H$ using only pointwise information at $x$, and induces nonlocal interaction by sampling features at the displaced coordinates $x + \varrho^{(h)}(x)$.
+Here we introduce \netnames, a neural PDE architecture built (near-)exclusively from learned non-linear coordinate warps (or pullbacks).
+At each target location $x$, we predict a set of per-head displacements $(\varrho^{(h)}(x))_{h=1}^H$ using only pointwise information at $x$, and induce nonlocal interaction by sampling features at the displaced coordinates $x + \varrho^{(h)}(x)$.
 Heads are mixed pointwise and composed in depth and scale.
-With a fixed number of heads the cost is linear in the number of grid points so scaling to 3D is easy.
-What we find is somewhat surprising: coordinate warps are a sufficient and scalable primitive to build state-of-the-art neural PDE solvers.
+With a fixed number of heads the cost is linear in the number of grid points, which makes it easy to scale to 3D.
+We find, perhaps surprisingly, that coordinate warps are a sufficient and scalable primitive to build state-of-the-art neural PDE solvers.

-One way to see why warps work is by considering the wave equation.
-In the high-frequency regime, the solution operator is a Fourier integral operator (FIO): it routes localized wave packets along rays (see Figure~\ref{fig:wavefront-and-rays}), which can be read as a sum of pullbacks, or warps, of the initial data.
-This observation motivated neural networks for waves ~\citep{kothari2020learninggeometrywavebasedimaging}, but it illustrates a common pattern in scientific ML: while models that closely mirror mathematical structure of an operator class usually excel in a narrow set of tasks, they are usually not good neural networks in an engineering sense and thus have limited impact.
-Here our goal is to extract the key computational primitives from this line of work, guided by physics, and replace the inessential parts with careful deep learning engineering.
+One way to see why warps are a good mechanism for learning physics is via the wave equation.
+In the high-frequency regime, the solution operator is a Fourier integral operator (FIO): it routes localized wave packets along rays (see Figure~\ref{fig:wavefront-and-rays} and Appendix~\ref{app:linear-waves}), which can be read as a sum of pullbacks, or warps, of the initial data.
+This structure motivated earlier work on neural networks for waves ~\citep{kothari2020learninggeometrywavebasedimaging} which showed promising results, but only in a narrow, stylized class of wave-related problems with limited practical reach.
+This pattern is common in scientific ML: closely mirroring the mathematical structure of an operator class does not necessarily result in strong inductive biases for learning general PDE solution maps.
+Here our goal is to extract the key computational primitives from this line of work, guided by physics, and to complement it with careful deep-learning engineering.